hamid-vakilzadeh/motley-fool-scraper/README.md

 # Disclaimer
 **_DO NOT ABUSE THIS SCRAPER._**

-This scraper was developed for educational purposes only and has limited applications.
+This scraper was developed for educational purposes only and serves no other purposes.
 The Motley Fool Terms of Use prohibits scraping and I make no representation that your account won't be banned if you use this program.
 Furthermore, should I be contacted by The Motley Fool with a request to remove this repo, I will do so immediately.